| REBUILDING THE ENGINE - PART 2 - - John Barton -

 will leak because there is too much surface area.
 The spring can’t hold it

+down enough.
+Just a hair over 1/16th is what I use.
 When I have all the parts like I want…I lay them out.
 It makes assembly go

 very quickly. ½ hour or less.